Huayna Picchu 65 articles

 • Printing the tickets.

-4. Is the entrance to the Waynapicchu with a tour guide?
+• 4) Is entry to Huayna Picchu mountain with a tour guide?

 The tour of the Inca City of Machu Picchu is mandatory with an official tourist guide.
-The climb to the Waynapicchu with a guide, on the other hand, is optional.
+The ascent to Waynapicchu with a guide, however, is optional.

-5. What are the ‘stairs of death’ in Waynapicchu?
+• 5) What are the ‘stairs of death’ on Huayna Picchu mountain?

-The ‘stairs of death’ of Huayna Picchu is one of the most difficult parts of the climb to the top.
+The “Stairs of Death” of Huayna Picchu are one of the most difficult sections of the climb to the summit.
 These stairs are steep and difficult.
-Despite its name, nobody has died climbing these steps.
+Despite their name, no one has died climbing these steps.

 The dry season (from April to October) is the best time to climb the Huayna Picchu.
 The weather is nice, there is little chance of rain and the landscape is more beautiful.